mkchama/Maze-Game/README.md

 ![alt text](https://i.imgur.com/brXUxCn.gif "Maze Game Gameplay")

-## How to compile the Maze Gamme on a Windows 10 machine
+## How to compile the Maze Game on a Windows 10 machine

 You will need: